Special maternity allowance

 - Statement (SV 97 form) by an occupational health physician concerning workplace health risks to foetal development or to the continuation of the pregnancy

-- Information from your employer about the circumstances at work and the work absence (SV 96 form).
+- Information from your employer about the circumstances at work and the work absence (form SV 96, PDF).

 - You can claim maternity and parental allowance at the same time if your pregnancy has lasted at least 154 days.